 Audiovisual media exist in a wide variety of analogue and digital formats.
 Identifying an "original" or earliest surviving generation is sometimes a matter of judgment.
 For analogue documents, the relationship between content and carrier may be important to its character.
-See further comments in the Explanatory Note on Inclusions and Limitations.
+See further comments in the Explanatory Note on the Expanded Definition of Documentary Heritage as well as the Explanatory Note on Inclusions and Limitations.